Despire/rust-structures/README.md

 # rust-structures
-Implementation of various data structurs / algorithm written from scratch in rust
+Implementation of various data structures / algorithms written from scratch in rust